autarch/Dist-Zilla-PluginBundle-DROLSKY/share/CONTRIBUTING.md

 This distribution uses
 [Code::TidyAll](https://metacpan.org/release/Code-TidyAll) to enforce a uniform coding style.
-This is tested as part of the author testing.
+This is tested as part of the author testing suite.
 You can install and run tidyall by running the following commands:

     $ cpanm Code::TidyAll
     $ tidyall -a